 \section{Introduction}

-\IEEEPARstart{S}uccess in Open Source Software (OSS) encompasses much more than code contributions alone; In the words of one of our participants: Success in OSS is \textit{``contributing more than code, [and involves] contributing documentation, processes \ldots the governance of the project''}.
-However, currently there is a misperception that being successful in OSS is determined by programming skills \cite{trinkenreich2020pathways}.
-This perception is promoted in how projects highlight programming-related metrics on their sites (e.g., number of lines of code, number of commits) and in how they determine advancement in roles (e.g., becoming a core member/maintainer, gaining commit access)---all code-centric concepts~\cite{almarzouq2015, colazo2014performance}.
+\IEEEPARstart{S}uccess in Open Source Software (OSS) encompasses much more than code contributions.
+However, there is a prevailing misperception that programming skills determine success in OSS~\cite{trinkenreich2020pathways}.
+This perception is apparent in how projects highlight programming-related metrics on their sites (e.g., number of lines of code, number of commits) and in how they determine advancement in roles (e.g., what it takes to become a core member/maintainer or gain commit access)---all code-centric concepts~\cite{almarzouq2015, colazo2014performance}.
 Academic research has also, perhaps inadvertently, added to this misperception, as past studies have largely been code-focused.
-An example is the numerous papers recognizing the ``onion model'' as \textit{the} mechanism through which contributors join, grow, and receive \textit{commit access} to the code repository~\cite{ye2003toward,jergensen2011onion, agrawal2018we, wang2020unveiling}.
+For instance, numerous papers recognize the ``onion model'' as \textit{the} mechanism through which contributors join, grow, and receive \textit{commit access} to the code repository~\cite{jergensen2011onion, agrawal2018we, wang2020unveiling}.

-OSS contributors, however, comprise an heterogeneous group, with differing talents, skills, career goals, and motivations~\cite{harsworking, hertel2003motivation, von2012carrots, ghosh2005understanding}.
-Some perform a variety of non-code related activities (e.g., advocacy, technical writing, translation, project management)~\cite{trinkenreich2020pathways,carillo2017makes} and follow a much different pathway than the celebrated ``onion model''~\cite{ nafus2012patches, trainer2015personal, trinkenreich2020pathways}.
-Given the fact that OSS communities involve many more players than simply their ``code warriors", the definition of success must be broadened beyond the quantity of code one produces.
+OSS contributors, however, are a heterogeneous group, with differing talents, skills, career goals, and motivations~\cite{harsworking, hertel2003motivation, von2012carrots, ghosh2005understanding}.
+Some perform a variety of non-code related activities (e.g., advocacy, technical writing, translation, project management)~\cite{trinkenreich2020pathways,carillo2017makes} and follow a different pathway than the acclaimed ``onion model''~\cite{nafus2012patches, trainer2015personal, trinkenreich2020pathways}.
+Given that OSS communities involve many more players than simply their ``code warriors", success must be recognized as entailing more than just the quantity of code one produces.